Cross-Listed Course FAQ's

 Are you a Non-Minor?

 Non-WGS minor students wishing to be granted an override in a face-to-face WGS 2300 section will need to contact the WGS Academic Advisor to discuss the possibility to enter the WGS prefix course.

 We recommend that students monitor the class in Raiderlink through the first week of classes to see if seats become available.
 Note - WGS minors will have priority.

 If no one drops, you should follow our override request policy/procedure which is as follows:

-Students wishing to be granted an override in aface-to-face class that is full should plan to arrive the fist day of class (10 min early) and meet face-to-face with the instructor of the section you are interested in, to see if there is a chance at an override.
+Students wishing to be granted an override in aface-to-face class that is full should plan to arrive the fist day of class (10 min early) and meet with the instructor of the section you are interested in, to see if there is a chance at an override.
 The instructor is the one that will make the decision to add you or not, pending the size of the room and availability of chairs.
 The instructor will need to email their approval to the WGS Academic Advisor.

 Are you a Minor?

 Note: " Intro to Women's and Gender Studies" is required for all WGS minors.